muhammadtarek98/Graduation-project/README.md

 3-meniscus

-Each type of injury is binary classification
+Each type of injuries is binary classification

 we build three models with the same architecture but different in the labels